flashwing-04/showtime-website-project-archive/content/ws21/bachelor/B6-Spiel-mich-und-ich-sage-Dir-wer-Du-bist/future.md

 {{<section title="Additional Features">}}

 ## Sprechen Sie Deutsch?
-Currently the game is **only available in german**.
+Currently the game is **only available in German**.
 To make it further accessible though, we thought about implementing at least an
 **English option**.
 However, this would have forced us to separate the evaluation into another test group, since the exact wording of a question can influence the answer greatly.
 It also would have taken us quite some extra time to translate the complete script and implement it. \
-Thus we decided to not include a language option into this release, it's still possible to add this feature later on.
+Thus, we decided to not include a language option into this release, it's still possible to add this feature later on.

 ## Quests, Quests, Quests